 However, poles used for running now fold.

 These new folding poles (in general) fold in three sections and provide a fixed length pole.
 So again, it’s important to purchase the correct length pole.
 We will come on to that later.
 The new poles by Black Diamond “Distance Carbon FLZ’ has taken this folding process one-step further providing a folding three section pole but with an adjustable section at the top.
 This allows adjustment of 15cm.
-The poles still need to be purchased at a specific length but the adjustment option is a great addition and they are a personal favourite for me.* I will come on to why later.
+The poles still need to be purchased at a specific length but the adjustment option is a great addition if you wish to share poles with another person who may be taller/ smaller, but the poles are heavier.
+Always choose a specific pole over adjustable when possible.

 What length pole do I need and what type?